Threads of Fate: Synopsis

 Threads of Fate follows two different characters: an amnesiac named Rue, and a princess named Mint.
 Rue witnesses his friend and caretaker Claire being killed by an armoured man and seeks to revive her.
 Mint, the selfish princess of the East Heaven Kingdom, is removed from power and banished by her sister Maya, vowing to reclaim her throne and conquer the world.
-Rue and Maya end up in a parallel quest for the "Relic", an artifact left by the magically-gifted Aeon people said to grant any wish.
+Rue and Mint end up in a parallel quest for the "Relic", an artifact left by the magically gifted Aeon people said to grant any wish.
 The two often cross paths, initially at odds but ending up helping each other as they explore ruins related to the Aeon people.
 They are both confronted by the Doll Master, the man who killed Claire and supported Mint's banishment, as he also seeks the relic.
 It is revealed that both the Doll Master and Rue are "Dolls", artificial beings created to serve the Aeon Valen and ensure his resurrection, as he preserved his spirit within the sought-after relic, dubbed the Dewprism.

 Depending on the protagonist, the story varies, though both end up in Valen's fortress, which is activated by Doll Master.
 On Rue's path he overpowers Doll Master and confronts Valen.
 Valen first attempts to use a restored Claire as his vessel, then tries to possess Rue but is blocked by Claire's spirit.
 The rebellious Doll Master attacks Valen and is killed, and Rue kills Valen, reviving Claire in the process.
 In her route, Mint is recruited by Maya after Doll Master overtakes the East Heaven Kingdom, and the sisters mend their differences as they defeat Doll Master.
 The two then defeat Valen after he successfully possesses Rue.
 In both routes, the Dewprism is destroyed after Valen merges with it in a final attempt to avoid death.
 Upon completing both campaigns, Rue adopts another one of Valen's Dolls, and Mint persuades Rue to join her search for an Aeon artifact.